jpietrzyk/sobi-srv/README.md

 ## Usage

-To run dev server run `bundle exec foreman start` it will launch sidekiq and web server, and will listen for clients data, and will display it on http://localhost:3000
+To run dev server run `bundle exec foreman start` it will launch subscriber and web server.
+Messages will be displayed here: http://localhost:3000

 To see how to setup client check: https://github.com/jpietrzyk/sobi-cli